Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her share

 If you start to feel ill and run down, take it easy and rest.

 Use the remedies you have to keep your illness in check.
-Take action with those remedies, whether it is visiting the chiropractor or taking a dose of oregano oil, garlic capsules, and homeopathic or naturopathic treatments.
+Take action with those remedies, whether visiting the chiropractor or taking a dose of oregano oil, garlic capsules, and homeopathic or naturopathic treatments.

 Keep in mind that you don't want to end up with a cold or flu during any celebration like the holidays.
 So, listen to your body and take precautions.
 Whatever you do, make sure you enjoy yourself wisely - it's such a festive time, and enjoy yourself.